davidsjoberg/ggstream/README.md

 The main parameter to adjust in `geom_stream` is probably the bandwidth, or `bw`.
-A lower bandwidth creates a more bumpy plot and a higher bandwidth smoothens out some variation.
+A lower bandwidth creates a more bumpy plot and a higher bandwidth smooth out some variation.
 Below is an illustration of how different bandwidths affect the stream plot.

 ``` r